FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{piking} neural networks (SNNs) are considered the third generation of artificial neural networks (ANNs)~\cite{maass1997networks}.
+\IEEEPARstart{S}{piking} neural networks (SNNs) are considered as the third generation of artificial neural networks (ANNs)~\cite{maass1997networks}.
 They were developed to mimic the operational mechanism in the human brain, where information is communicated via spikes among neurons.
-Surrogate gradient algorithms have been introduced for SNNs tackling nondifferentiable problems to enhance the learning capability of SNNs.~\cite{wu2018spatio,zhang2020temporal}.
-Recent advances in SNNs have demonstrated comparable performance to non-spiking ANNs~\cite{shen_backpropagation_2022,kim2020revisiting,zheng2021going,wu2019direct,xu2021exploiting}.
-However, compared to the extensive work on ANN accelerators~\cite{chen_eyeriss_2017,samajdar_scaling_2019,wu_high-throughput_2017}, the existing SNN hardware accelerator still lags, limiting the practical applications of SNNs.
+Recent advances in SNNs have demonstrated comparable performance to non-spiking ANNs~\cite{shen2022backpropagation,zheng2021going}.
+However, compared to the extensive work on ANN accelerators~\cite{chen2016eyeriss,samajdar2019scaling,wu2017high}, the existing SNN hardware accelerator still lags, limiting the practical applications of SNNs.

 Most research ignores the importance of efficiently implementing arithmetic operations in SNN accelerators.
 In Field-programmable gate array (FPGA) design, using the built-in dedicated hard block to implement arithmetic operations can achieve considerably higher performance than its general logic fabric counterparts.
 Fabric-only implementations in an arithmetic-extensive application can lead to a compromised clock frequency and even routing failures when the fabric consumption is high.
 However, in the SNN accelerator design, the register transfer level (RTL) description of the SNN arithmetic operation cannot be automatically synthesized into the dedicated arithmetic hard block.
 Therefore, most SNN accelerators adopt the fabric-only implementation without further optimizations.
 Although a single arithmetic operation unit in an SNN accelerator consumes considerably fewer resources than a multiply-accumulate (MAC) unit in an ANN accelerator design, hardware optimization of such operation can still significantly impact the system's performance when the unit is instantiated hundreds or even thousands of times.
 In the Xilinx Ultrascale FPGA, the dedicated arithmetic hard block, or the DSP48E2, enhances the speed and efficiency of many operations, including multiplication, addition, wide bus multiplexing, pattern detection, and single instruction multiple data (SIMD) operations.
 It is possible to generalize the SNN computation to the arithmetic operations that the DSP48E2 can provide.